thomasalgenio/Thomas_Portfolio/README.md

-# Welcome to My Portfolio
+Hello!
 Explore my projects below.
-Each includes an actionable button to view the work.

 ---

-## Data Science Projects

-### Contributions
+## Contributions
 <div class="projects">
   <a href="https://medium.com/analytics-vidhya/matching-messy-pandas-columns-with-fuzzywuzzy-4adda6c7994f" class="btn">Matching Messy Pandas Columns</a>
 </div>

 - Identified and resolved a missing edge case in the article, improving the accuracy of its solution.
 - Collaborated with the author to ensure comprehensive coverage of all potential use cases.

+---

+## Data Science Projects

 ---